awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.RestoringFromSnapshot.md

 1. In the navigation pane, choose **Snapshots**\.

-1. Select the DB snapshot that you want to restore from\.
+1. Choose the DB snapshot that you want to restore from\.

-1. Choose **Snapshot Actions**, and then choose **Restore Snapshot**\.
+1. For **Actions**, choose **Restore Snapshot**\.
 ![\[Console restore snapshot db\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/tut-restoring2.png)

    The **Restore DB Instance** page appears\.

-1. For **DB Instance Identifier** under **Settings**, type the name you want to use for the restored DB instance\.
+1. For **DB Instance Identifier** under **Settings**, enter the name that you want to use for the restored DB instance\.
 If you are restoring from a DB instance that you deleted after you made the DB snapshot, you can use the name of that DB instance\.

 1. Choose **Restore DB Instance**\.